bparanj/coding-skill/_posts/2020-01-30-technical-phone-screen-tips.md

 ## Relax Before the Interview

-You'll also want to make sure you have some way of relaxing beforehand.
-It's really easy to get stressed out before a phone interview.
+Make sure you have some way of relaxing beforehand.
+It's  easy to get stressed out before a phone interview.

 One of the keys to being relaxed is knowing that you're prepared.
 And the best way to be prepared is to practice and know your technical knowledge.